Central Park jogger case: Pre-trial hearings

+Defendants challenged the use of the videotaped confessions and statements, arguing that the confessions were coerced and that they had not been properly Mirandized.
+Salaam argued that his statement should be suppressed because it was made outside of the presence of his parents, despite the fact that New York law entitled children fifteen and younger to have their parents with them during the interrogation process.
+Galligan ruled that the statements were admissible—finding that they were made voluntarily.
+In Salaam's case, Galligan found that Salaam had lied to the police about his age—telling them he was 16—and held that Salaam should not be able to derive a benefit from the falsehood.

 Trials

-In 1990 the six suspects (including Steven Lopez) indicted in the attack on the female jogger and other crimes were scheduled for trial.
-The prosecution arranged to try the six defendants in the Meili case in two separate groups.
-This enabled them to control the order in which certain evidence would be introduced to the court.

-Lopez was scheduled to be tried in January 1991, after the two other groups of defendants in the rape and assault case.
-He had denied any knowledge of the rape in his videotaped confession, but was implicated by other defendants' statements.
-Like the five others, he was also indicted on charges related to the attack and robbery of Loughlin.

 First trial

 In the first trial, which began June 25 and ended on August 18, 1990, defendants Antron McCray, Yusef Salaam, and Raymond Santana were tried.
 Each of the teenagers had his own defense counsel.
 The jury consisted of four white Americans, four black Americans, three Hispanic Americans, and one Asian American.
 Meili testified at the trial, but her identity was not given to the court.
 None of the three defense attorneys cross-examined her.
+Meili was continually harassed by protesters during the case, both in the halls of the court and in the courtroom itself, who yelled obscenities at her such as "slut" and "whore".
+When the defense attorneys refused to cross-examine her, the protesters heckled them as well.

 The jury deliberated for 10 days before rendering its verdict on August 18.
 Each of the three youths was acquitted of attempted murder, but convicted of assault and rape of the female jogger, and convicted of assault and robbery of John Loughlin, a male jogger who was badly beaten that night in Central Park.

+At the sentencing hearing, Salaam read aloud a poem in which he said, "I look upon this legal lynching as a test by my God Allah."
+Salaam added, "I and many others know I told the truth.
+I would never disrespect my own religion by lying," and he told Judge Galligan to "[g]ive me the max," as "[s]ooner or later the truth will come out."
+McCray told the judge: "I'm not going to let this stop me.
+I'm going to make it."
+Santana said, "Everyone knows I'm innocent of the crime.
+I never did it."

 Salaam and McCray were 15 years old, and Santana 14 years old, at the time of the crime.
-As such, they were each sentenced by Judge Thomas B. Galligan to the maximum allowed for juveniles, 5–10 years each in a youth correctional facility.
+Judge Thomas B. Galligan sentenced each of the defendants to the maximum allowed for juveniles, 5–10 years each in a youth correctional facility.